Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Realism vs instrumentalism, in the interpretation of QM

-Second, a {\it realist methodology}, i.e. the adoption of realism as a methodological principle has some further important methodological implications.
-In essence, one would say that it simply amounts to "taking scientific theories seriously" for what they seem to say about the world, and explore their consequences in full, even when counterintuitive and conceptually weird, or even in contradiction with observations, being ready to reinterpret and modify the observational concepts if it seems useful to do so.
-Considering theories in isolation, this is it.
-When considering more than one theory at once, on the other hand, there is more.
-The natural consequence of methodological realism is that different theories (about the same physical domain), taken seriously and pushed to their extreme consequences, will in general conflict radically in their underlying (suggested) ontology.
-Insisting on a realist attitude, instead of retreating to an instrumentalist one (i.e. noticing the radical conflict in their core ingredients but being content with their agreement with observations, which of course only forces to accept a very limited part of them), implies adopting a further key methodological principle, at the core of PKF's philosophy of science: proliferation (see the introduction to part 2 of \cite{PKF} and chapters 3 and 4 in \cite{PKF3}.
+Third, a {\it realist methodology}, i.e. the adoption of realism has some further important methodological implications.
+In essence, it seems to amount to "taking scientific theories seriously" for what they seem to say about the world, and explore their consequences fully, even when counterintuitive and conceptually weird or even in contradiction with observations while being ready to reinterpret and modify the observational concepts if it seems useful to do so.
+When considering more than one theory at once, on the other hand, there is more to gain from a realist methodology.
+The natural consequence of methodological realism is that different theories (about the same physical domain), taken seriously and pushed to their extreme consequences, will usually conflict radically in their underlying (suggested) ontology.
+Insisting on a realist attitude, instead of retreating to an instrumentalist one (i.e. noticing the radical conflict in their core ingredients but being content with their agreement with observations, which of course only forces to accept a very limited part of them), implies adopting a further key methodological principle, at the core of PKF's philosophy of science: proliferation (see the introduction to part 2 of \cite{PKF}, chapters 3 and 4 in \cite{PKF3}, and \cite{Tsou}.
 We need to be ready to pursue equally several competing theories, even when in radical conflict with each other and based on contradicting principles, coping with the contradiction and aiming for scientific progress and better understanding, rather than unity and agreement at the expenses of the potential progress, until the greater fruitfulness of one of them is established (and, PKF would argue, even afterwards).
 This proliferation of theories and research programmes, even contradicting one another at their core, is beneficial.
+There are many arguments for this conclusion, which was forcefully pushed by PKF, but has an earlier origin (dating back, as PKF himself notices, to J. Stuart Mill \cite{Lloyd1997}) and an independent academic lineage.
+Most of these arguments focus on the empirical assessment of theories and the discovery of observational anomalies, being often the direct result of the existence of alternatives to the given theory, and being at times invisible without such alternatives (see \cite{Hoyningen-Huene2000-HOYPKF-2}).
+The importance of proliferation, however, can also be argued for in the context of non-empirical theory assessment \cite{NoAlternativeProliferation}, although of course on a different basis.
+None of these argument, in either context, is conclusive and the principle of proliferation remains controversial.
+See \cite{Bschir2015-BSCFAP} for a review and more references.

 \